keptn/lifecycle-toolkit/README.md

-To be able to use `KeptnMetric` as part of your evaluation, you must set the `.spec.objectives[i].keptnMetricRef.name` and `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefiniton` to the same value that is stored in `.metadata.name` and `metafata.namespace` of `KeptnMetric` resource.
+To be able to use `KeptnMetric` as part of your evaluation, you must set the `.spec.objectives[i].keptnMetricRef.name` and `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefiniton` resource to the same value that is stored in `.metadata.name` and `metafata.namespace` of `KeptnMetric` resource.
 Specifying the `.spec.objectives[i].keptnMetricRef.namespace` is optional.
-If it's not specified, KLT searches for the `KeptnMetric` resource in the namespace where `KeptnEvaluationDefinition` is stored.
+If it's not specified, KLT searches for the `KeptnMetric` resource in the namespace where `KeptnEvaluationDefinition` resource is stored.
 If the `KeptnMetric` resource cannot be found there, it searches in the default KLT namespace.

 **Note:** Please be aware that, if the `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefinition`